zammad/zammad-documentation/api-organization.rst

 Required permission:

-* admin.organization (only if no references in history tables and tickets exists)
+* admin.organization (only if no references in history tables and tickets exist)

 Request::